SLN0513/Lyft-Motion-Prediction-for-Autonomous-Vehicles-final/README.md

 ![alt text](https://github.com/SLN0513/Lyft-Motion-Prediction-for-Autonomous-Vehicles-final/blob/main/图片2.png)
 ![alt text](https://github.com/SLN0513/Lyft-Motion-Prediction-for-Autonomous-Vehicles-final/blob/main/图片3.png)

+**
+In both cases, Adagrad, Adadelta, RMSProp found the right direction almost quickly and converged quite quickly, while the other methods were either slow or took a lot of detours to find it.
+It can be seen from the figure that the adaptive learning rate method, namely ADAGRAD, ADADELTA, RMSProp, ADAM, is more suitable and has better convergence in this situation.**

 ## Method <a name="Method"></a>
 	If the data is sparse, the adaptive methods should be adopted, i.e., ADAGRAD, ADADELTA, RMSProp, ADAM.